 - Key facts about puberty, the changing adolescent body and menstrual wellbeing. - The main changes which take place in males and females, and the implications for emotional and physical health.

 8. Delivery of the curriculum Key Stage 3-4

 The majority of the RSE and health education curriculum will be delivered through the PSHE curriculum.
-In response to the impact of the Corona virus pandemic, Key Stage 4 will operate a RSE catch up curriculum over the full academic year

 Through effective organisation and delivery of the subject, we will ensure that: